MSTP Internal Admissions

 Application Timing and Evaluation Process

-Applicants will give an oral presentation to the Program Directors (date is TBD).
+Applicants will give an oral presentation to the Internal Selection Committee (date is TBD).
 The length of the presentation will be 10 minutes, with 10 minutes for questions from the panel following.
 The purpose is to explore in an informal and interactive setting the work described in your proposal.

 Evaluation is based on the written application, letter of support, and the presentation, and is carried out independently of evaluation of traditional MSTP applicants.
 Decisions will be available before PhD admissions offers are made.
 A summary of MSTP recommendations will be provided to the PhD graduate Program and (if applicable) to the Knight-Hennessy Program.
 If offered MSTP admission, student funding is based upon the standard MSTP student support structure that is determined by the applicant’s year of entry into the MD program.